Lynx: Enabling Efficient MoE Inference through Dynamic Batch-Aware Expert Selection: Motivation Challenges

-\vima{cite other works that have this finding} Expert assignment for each token is determined at runtime by the router's softmax probabilities.
-During training, auxiliary load balancing losses encourage uniform expert utilization.
-Our analysis of expert activation across millions of tokens from the ShareGPT-V3 dataset confirms this uniformity - when examined at scale, no expert stands out as consistently underutilized.~\cite{Lu2024NotAE,Jiang2024MixtralOE}
+Expert assignment for each token is determined at runtime by the router's softmax probabilities.
+During training, an auxiliary load-balancing loss is applied to prevent expert collapse and promote uniform expert utilization~\cite{Shazeer2017OutrageouslyLN, Lepikhin2020GShardSG, Qiu2025DemonsIT}.
+This enforced uniformity persists at inference time.
+Figure~\ref{fig:activation_patterns} (Left) analyzes expert activation frequency across millions of tokens from the ShareGPT-V3~\cite{sharegpt_vicuna_unfiltered} dataset: at the workload level, no expert is consistently underutilized~\cite{Lu2024NotAE, Jiang2024MixtralOE}.
+As a result, workload-level expert redundancy is difficult to identify without a calibration dataset, rendering static expert reduction techniques unsuitable for online serving~\cite{wu2026sere}.

-However, examining activation patterns at batch-level granularity tells a different story.
-For iteration-level scheduling, which is the norm in LLM inference systems~\cite{kwon2023efficient}, the composition of input batches varies from one iteration to the next.
-This dynamic batch composition leads to significant variation in which experts are activated, even though the aggregate distribution remains uniform.
-The variability in expert activation is significantly higher at individual batch level as compared to the aggregate as shown in Figure~\ref{fig:activation_patterns}.
+However, the picture is substantially different at the batch level.
+In iteration-level scheduling, which is standard in LLM inference systems~\cite{kwon2023efficient}, batch composition varies between forward passes.
+This variation produces significant heterogeneity in which experts are activated per iteration, even as the aggregate distribution remains uniform.
+Figure~\ref{fig:activation_patterns} (Right) quantifies this for Mixtral-8x7B and Qwen2: mean expert activation variability is $\sim$15--20\% at the batch level, compared to only 1.2\% in aggregate.
+This batch-level skew suggests that dynamic, per-iteration expert management could meaningfully reduce the number of experts fetched per decode step.

-\vima{dont use such language} Identifying permanently underutilized experts is quite challenging and requires prior knowledge of the workload.
-The strong batch-level skew in expert activation hints at the possibility of dynamic expert management during serving time to reduce decode latency.